meepzh/CIS563-FluidSolver/README.md

 ### Unit Test Instructions (*nix) ###
 This will run all tests in the unittest folder.
-Test results will be printed to stdout, and details are found in `build/Testing/Temporary/LastTest.log`
+Test results will be printed to stdout, and details are found in `build/Testing/Temporary/LastTest.log`.
+This does include a brief performance test on neighbor search.

     make test

 ### How To Use ###
 Press P to toggle pausing.
 Press Press R to randomly pick a particle to show its neighbors.
+Press E to export a VDB file of the graph to `export.vdb`.

-All SPH parameters can be found in `config/config.json`.
+All SPH parameters, as well as several general program parameters, can be found in `config/config.json`.
 The scene file, which contains dimensions and particle separation, can be edited from `scene/scene.json`.

-####Arcball####
+#### Arcball ####
 The camera uses the arcball interface and can be controlled with the left and right mouse buttons and the scroll wheel.